tektektek2000/One-Way-Linking-Power-Up/main/README.md

 All cards show a tag, that show which board it was copied from, and maintain a two  way link to the original card.
 This means that changes made to either the original or the copy card will be synced witch eachother.

+This project is not published as a power up so, if you want to try it out, the recommended way is to fork it.

 ## **Capabilities:** ##

 * ### **One way linking** ###